philipturner/metal-flash-attention/README.md

-# metal-flash-attention
+# Metal FlashAttention

-Faster alternative to Metal Performance Shaders
+A faster alternative to Metal Performance Shaders, a reference implementation of modern GPU algorithms, and a step toward defragmenting the AI ecosystem.